owenz0523/cs348/README.md

 5. Install the dependencies with:
    `poetry install`

-   If you get `Error: The current project could not be installed: No file/folder found for package cs348-backend`, you can still continue with the next step.

 6. (This may take ~3-4 minutes) Load the data with:
    `poetry run python load.py`